Guitarist (magazine): Features and artists

-Guitarist has primarily always focussed on blues, folk and classic rock and metal when it comes to interviews and features.
-While that remains its core, in recent years the title has broadened its scope to include artists from a wide array of guitar-focussed genres, including alternative rock, modern metal, progressive rock, jazz, country, shred guitar and many others.
+Guitarist has focused primarily on blues, folk and classic rock and metal when it comes to interviews and features.
+In recent years, the title has broadened its scope to include artists from a wide array of guitar-focused genres, including alternative rock, modern metal, progressive rock, jazz, country, shred guitar and many others.

-Artist interviews in Guitarist are focussed on famous or noteworthy guitar players, and interviews are conducted from a more 'guitar' point of view than a regular music magazine interview - discussions of the artist in question's playing style, gear choices and general attitude to the guitar are commonplace.
-Occasionally, Guitarist will get the artist in question to either demonstrate their gear or playing on video, which is then available to view on the Guitarist YouTube channel.
+Artist interviews in Guitarist generally have a greater focus on guitars than a typical music magazine.
+Discussions of the artist's playing style, gear choices and general attitude to the guitar are commonplace.
+Occasionally, the artist will demonstrate a performance on a guitar, which is then available to view on the Guitarist YouTube channel.
 Recent artists who have been featured in Guitarist include: Joe Perry, Jimmy Page, Marc Ford, Joe Bonamassa, Charlie Hunter, Jackson Browne, Guthrie Govan, Jim Campilongo, Eric Johnson and Steve Vai.

-In addition to artist interviews, Guitarist regularly features in-depth features relating to a specific guitarist, guitar or musical genre.
-Recent examples of these in-depth features include cover features a forensic examination and history of Brian May's guitar The Red Special, a similar treatment of David Gilmour's famous Black Stratocaster, historical features on blues legends, slide guitar, the Fender Stratocaster, the Gibson Les Paul and various others.
+In addition to artist interviews, Guitarist regularly includes feature stories on a specific guitarist, guitar or musical genre.
+Past examples of these features include histories of: Brian May's guitar, 'The Red Special', David Gilmour's guitar, 'Black Stratocaster', various blues musicians, slide guitar, the Fender Stratocaster, and the Gibson Les Paul.

 Playing and technique

-Guitarist has previously included a large technique section at the rear of the magazine with columns reflecting a wide array of different guitar styles, however, this has in recent years been reduced to a single regular column, the long-running Blues Headlines with longtime Guitar Techniques and Guitarist contributor Richard Barrett.
+Guitarist previously included a large technique section at the rear of the magazine with columns reflecting a wide array of different guitar styles.
+However, in recent years, this has been reduced to a single regular column, the long-running Blues Headlines with long-time Guitar Techniques and Guitarist contributor Richard Barrett.

-While the magazine features fewer monthly technique columns, instead Guitarist now regularly peppers its features section with 'style files'.
-These style files are often amended to an artist interview or history feature, and are designed to allow the reader to learn the playing style of the artist or genre featured therein.
-An example of this is the 'Aces' feature, which covers a different legendary guitar player from the early days of the electric guitar.
+Though the magazine now features fewer monthly technique columns, 'style files' have been introduced to the technique section.
+These style files are often focused on an artist interview or history feature, and are designed to allow the reader to learn the playing style of the artist or genre featured therein.
+An example of this is the 'Aces' feature, which covers various famous electric guitar players.
 The feature comprises a history of the artist's life and contribution to guitar music, which is then followed by a style file encapsulating his key innovations and stylistic techniques.

 All tuition content in the magazine is accompanied by tablature of each lesson or example, as well as video and audio content, including backing tracks, to make learning easier.